|

 Paul says that he “was a devout observer of the Law”.

-This is interesting, the one who prayed for him to receive his
+This is interesting; the one who prayed for Paul to receive his

-sight and the Holy Spirit was a good Jew, as well as a Christian.
-Yet in
+sight and the Holy Spirit was a good Jew, albeit a good Christian Jew.
+I

-verse 14 Paul speaks of the word of prophecy Ananias gave him.
+verse 14 through 16 Paul speaks of the word of prophecy Ananias gave him.

 know his will and to see the Righteous One, and to hear words from His